 In the summer of 2007, Mom and I received an invitation to a party for my Great-Aunt Mary’s 90th birthday in Rochester, New York.
 Rochester is where my Sicilian grandparents settled, met, married, and started their family amongst many other immigrant families from Valquarnera Caropepe, a mountaintop village in Sicily.
 This is a postcard my grandmother had of Valguarnera from the Fifties.

 I had heard stories about Rochester throughout my childhood and into adulthood, but I had never visited the city.
 I have many recipes with Rochester relatives’ names on them like Margaret’s Italian Cookies, Aunt Mary’s Zucchini Casserole, and Aunt Rose’s Cookies.
-I can recall references to my mother’s former home addresses with comments that began with when we lived on Clifton Road, or on Lake Avenue, or on Sodus Bay on Lake Ontario.
-I remembered stories my immigrant grandfather told about the factories where he worked, notably Fashion Park and Bond Clothes where he rose to be general manager, and also the baseball teams he managed.
+I can recall references to my mother’s former home addresses with comments that began with when we lived on Clifton Road, on Lake Avenue, or on Sodus Bay on Lake Ontario.
+I remembered stories my immigrant grandfather told us about the factories where he worked, notably Fashion Park and Bond Clothes, where he rose to be general manager of the plant and their baseball team.
 He loved baseball and was a scout for the Yankees.
 I wanted to see it all, these oft-described places and people whose names I knew by heart.

 I called my mother and told her we should go to Rochester; I’d help her get there.
 I made the airline arrangements and reserved a car.
 Mom’s cousin, Mary Lou, invited us to stay with her.
 Everything fell into place.
 When we arrived, I told Mary Lou and her husband, Jimmy, I wanted to spend the next day bringing Mom to all of the special places of her childhood.
 My good friend, Corabel, refers to such tours as Biography Tours.
 Jimmy thankfully insisted on driving us.
-I tucked this photo of my mother and her family at Lake Ontario in my purse in case we made it that far.
-Bringing Mom to her childhood beach home was something I had wanted to do for her.
+I tucked this photo of my mother and her family on Sodus Bay in my purse.
+Bringing Mom to her childhood beach house, a place full of happy memories, was something I had wanted to do for her for a very long time.
 This photo was my inspiration for the journey.

 We were off on our tour the next morning.
 Our first stop was Mom’s grade school, Holy Cross.
 The school was closed, but the janitor let us in and opened up her fourth-grade classroom for her.
 She was thrilled.